An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 and

-and the specified treatment history
+and the specified shock history

 .